Free digital copy

-The vaccination programme is underway and lockdown restrictions are easing, and optimism is rising for a summer of Covid-safe reunions between families and friends - and nothing says summer garden party like an array of the finest foods on the market.
+The vaccination programme is underway, lockdown restrictions are easing, and optimism is rising for a summer of Covid-safe reunions between families and friends - and nothing says summer garden party like an array of the finest foods on the market.

 We dive into the trends that retailers and wholesalers should take note of and stock ahead of the warmer months.

 “Nothing brings people together like a good old picnic,” says Hannah McCollum, founder of dip brand ChicP.
-As restrictions from the Covid-19 pandemic ease, sharing food is likely to go down well with guests, so a well-stocked selection of grazing platter foods - such as quality crackers, crisps, cheese, dips and spreads, as well as seasonal fruit and vegetables, will be key.
+As restrictions from the Covid-19 pandemic ease, sharing foods (especially options with clear health benefits) are likely to go down well with guests, so a well-stocked selection of grazing platter foods - such as quality crackers, crisps, cheese, dips and spreads, as well as seasonal fruit and vegetables - will be key.

 Thanks to Covid, sharing bowls of snacks may be a thing of the past.
 Consumers will likely be on the hunt for options that are easy to serve and transport.
 “Snacks that can be popped in a picnic bag, backpack or pocket and enjoyed on the go are ideal,” says Matt Hunt, founder of olive brand OLOVES.
 “We’re seeing an uplift in sales for OLOVES as they come in single-serve pouches and don’t need to be kept in the fridge.”

-Over the past year, data from Kantar has shown that more and more Brits have visited independent retail butchers during the Covid-19 pandemic.
+Over the past year, data from Kantar has shown an increase in demand for quality meat as more and more Brits have visited independent retail butchers during the Covid-19 pandemic.
 Not only are more people visiting – 630,000 more households compared to the previous year – but they’re also spending nearly 50% more per shopping trip compared to other retailers when purchasing meat.
 The most popular options on the menu were chops, roasting joints and sausages.

 However, when it comes to catering for your vegetarian and vegan customers, put away the bland veggie burger and try venturing into new territory.
 Benedict Meade, founder of Tempeh Meades, believes his product is ready for a booming year in the plant-based food crowd.

 “Tempeh is made by forming cooked soya beans into a block and adding a culture to initiate a fermentation process.
 The end product has a firm texture, a nutty taste and is highly valued for the protein and fibre content, as well as being packed full of vitamins and minerals.
 It works really well on a BBQ - simply marinade slices or chunks of tempeh for a few hours in a sauce of your choice and chuck on the BBQ,” he says.
+By blending health and sustainability in a comfort food-style product, retailers will be sure to please customers.
 “Tempeh is a great healthy alternative to a burger and tempeh ‘ribs’ are set to be the plant-based BBQ trend of summer 2021.”

 The continued focus on health credentials will be another trend for retailers to watch out for.
 “We’ve seen a real move towards balanced, healthy food that makes people feel good when it’s served,” Mike Hardman, marketing manager at Alliance Online tells Speciality Food.
 “I think people are just looking for a sense of comfort and a feeling that they’re eating something nourishing, so expect them to be shopping for quality ingredients that they can easily throw together after a tough day, such as deli foods, fruits, and charcuterie,” he says.

-Consumers will be drawn to products that communicate the health advantages that they deliver, Mike says.
-OLOVES’ Matt agrees: “As we move out of lockdown and into the warmer weather, people will be keen to eat healthier and pay attention to the snacks they are choosing.
+Consumers will also be drawn to products that communicate the health advantages that they deliver, Mike says.
+OLOVES’ Matt agrees that health will play an important role this summer: “As we move out of lockdown and into the warmer weather, people will be keen to eat healthier and pay attention to the snacks they are choosing.
 Low-calorie, natural and low-fat options will make popular choices this summer.”

 “People are now so much more aware of what they should be eating,” adds Sean Longden of Rollagranola.
 Shoppers today are getting in the habit of checking ingredient labels, and they’re keen to choose food products with labels they can understand – the simpler, the better.